 Chocolate Cosmos Care

 These flowers behave much like regular cosmos despite their differences.
 They benefit from deadheading to keep the blooms looking neat, and will usually keep producing new flowers until the first frost.
-They're hardy as perennials in Zones 9 and above, but with heavy mulching and winter protection, you may have luck growing them as perennials in Zones 7 and 8.
-These flowers may take a couple of years to get established, but as the plants increase in size they will produce more flowers in season.
-They can be divided in spring or autumn.
+They are hardy as perennials in Zones 9 and above, but with heavy mulching and winter protection, you may have luck growing them as perennials in Zones 7 and 8.
+The plants may take a couple of years to get established, but as they increase in size they will produce more flowers in season.
+Divide chocolate cosmos in spring or autumn.

-Like regular cosmos, chocolate cosmos like plenty of direct sunlight, at least six hours per day.
+Like regular cosmos, chocolate cosmos likes plenty of direct sunlight, at least six hours per day.